tom-barbereau/tom-barbereau.github.io/content/reads.md

 description: A collection of my favorite reads, in the shape of papers, books or longform articles.
 ---

-A collection of my favorite reads, in the shape of books or longform articles.
+A collection of past and currents reads, in the form of books and longform articles.

-The selection I provide here predominantly focuses on my background, in Science & Technology Studies.
-I believe these works to have far reaching impacts and to be of relevance beyond the discipline/s originally written in.

 ## General
 [The Net Delusion](https://www.goodreads.com/en/book/show/10003400) by _Evgeny Morozov_ (2010)